Alabama Layoffs — February 2005

-Employers in Alabama filed 4 WARN Act notices in February 2005, impacting roughly 743 workers — representing a pullback from January and down 30% versus February 2004.
+Employers in Alabama recorded 4 WARN Act notices in February 2005, covering approximately 743 workers — marking a sharp increase from January and down 30% versus February 2004.
 The average filing covered 186 workers, with 2 closures among the notices.

 Industry classification was not available for filings in Alabama this month.
 A total of 743 workers were affected across 4 notices.